 Congratulations!
 You and your team just finished compiling a lengthy report about the impact of a months-long project.
-Now you are charged with delivering your findings to a virtual audience of C Suite Executives, Senior Level Managers, and Directors.
+Now you are charged with delivering your findings to a audience of C– suite executives, senior-level managers, and directors.
 How can you translate that deliverable into a clear and compelling online business presentation?
 Where do you even start?

 Deliverable vs. Delivery

-The deliverable may include executive summaries, benchmarking reports, compilations, research, and technical findings.
+The report deliverable may include executive summaries, benchmarking, compilations, research, and technical findings.
 An impressive report is comprehensive and provides what is needed to thoroughly address the questions asked or issues presented.

-By contrast, to deliver a high-impact presentation, your job is to synthesize and translate the findings into terms your audience can easily understand and act on.
+By contrast, your presentation delivery is intended to synthesize and translate the findings into terms your audience can easily understand and act on.

 - Develop a curious mindset.

-Because you are starting with a huge storehouse of data, the first hurdle is distilling and sorting the information according to what your audience absolutely needs to know.
+Because you are starting with a huge storehouse of data, a big hurdle is distilling and sorting the information according to what your audience absolutely needs to know.
 That’s no easy task.

-There is a great Southern expression, “You can’t read the label when you are sitting inside the jar.”
-In other words, you need to step back and take on an outsider’s point-of-view.
-Be curious and ask, “What are the stakeholder’s biggest questions and concerns?”
+There is a great Southern expression: “You can’t read the label when you are sitting inside the jar.”
+In other words, you need to step back and take an outsider’s point of view.
+Be curious and ask yourself, “What are the stakeholder’s biggest questions and concerns?”
 Not sure what those concerns are?
-Ask the stakeholders and be open to understanding their perspective.
+Ask the stakeholders—and be open to their response.

-Then develop a presentation using everyday language so the information you share speaks to their needs, is actionable and is easily shared on the digital platform you will be using.
+Develop a presentation using everyday language so the information addresses your stakeholders’ needs and is actionable.
 Think about it this way: your report includes recommendations that are critical to decision making.
-The easier it is for listeners to comprehend and share findings and recommendations, the easier it will be for them to move forward.
-Make it your goal to give your client a context for the data in plain English.
-Make it easy to discuss key findings and you will become the go-to expert in their eyes.
+The easier it is for listeners to comprehend and discuss findings and recommendations, the easier it will be to move forward.

-Many times, the written deliverable is a PowerPoint document—a series of slides used to graphically display the findings.
+Many times, the written deliverable is a slide deck that is used to graphically display your findings.
 For a written report or as a resource document, this strategy is valuable.
 However, repurposing these slides for your oral presentation will get you in trouble.

 - Shift from a monologue to a dialogue.

-Keeping visuals simple also allows you to turn what would have been a monologue into a dialogue.
-Rather than struggling to decipher what is projected on a screen or monitor, displayed on a device, or written in a physical report, you are free to look into the camera!
+Keeping visuals simple also allows you to turn what could have been a monologue into a dialogue.
+Rather than struggling to read what is projected on a screen or monitor, displayed on a device, or written in a physical report, you are free to look at and connect with your listeners.
 This alone can be a real breakthrough.

-When you look at the people you’re talking to, it becomes a conversation, even when they are not actually talking to you.
-While you may not be able to view your entire audience during a virtual meeting, you can keep an eye on the chat box for clues about when people are confused, engaged, or even disagree with you.
+When you look at the people you’re talking to, it becomes a conversation, even if they are not actually talking to you.
+If presenting virtually, you may not be able to view your entire audience, but you can keep an eye on the chat box for clues about when people are confused, engaged, or even disagree with you.

 - Practice out loud.

 Key to getting the delivery right is practice.
 You absolutely need to talk through your presentation ahead of time (yes, even if your delivery is a collaborative discussion).
-Do yourself a favor and find a non-expert outside of your immediate team and talk through your delivery via Zoom.
+Do yourself a favor: find a non-expert outside of your immediate team and talk through your delivery with them.